Luca-Pozzi/pizza_chart/README.md

 Pie charts, with a salty twist.

-> [!NOTE]
+The purpose of this repository is to create a fun data visualization project to show our pizza preferences during pizza days at work.
-> The purpose of this repository is to create a fun data visualization representing the preferred pizzas during pizza days at work.
+Data and the following summary stats refer to the pizza days at *Polo Territoriale di Lecco, Politecnico di Milano*.

-> Data and the following summary stats refer to the pizza days at *Polo Territoriale di Lecco, Politecnico di Milano*.
+While the data and summary stats are specific to our team, the core plotting function (`pizza_chart.plot`) and example notebooks are designed for anyone to use, adapt, and enjoy for their own pizza events or data visualization needs.
+See the rest of this README for more info.

 <!-- Adaptation to color scheme taken from https://stackoverflow.com/questions/65413712/changing-readme-md-image-display-conditional-to-github-light-mode-dark-mode -->
 <br />